A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Methods

 \bmhead{Afterglow Model} To model the synchrotron afterglow, we employ the methods of \cite[][ and references therein]{Lamb+17,Lamb+18,Lamb+21} and calculate the dynamics of a relativistic blast wave with the analytical solution of \cite{Pe'er12}.
 This solution assumes a uniform interstellar medium (ISM) environment, which is consistent with our results from spectral fitting.
 We do not find evidence for a reverse shock in the afterglow observations, and thus model only a forward shock.
 The eight physical parameters in our model are the inclination between the line-of-sight and the jet's central axis ($\iota$), isotropic equivalent jet kinetic energy ($E_{\rm k,iso}$), the electron distribution index ($p$), the jet half opening angle ($\theta_{\rm c}$), the Lorentz factor ($\Gamma$), the circumburst environment density ($n$), the fraction of energy that goes into the magnetic field ($\varepsilon_{B}$) and the electrons ($\varepsilon_{E}$).
 Our model solves for the order of the synchrotron break frequencies due to synchrotron self-absorption ($\nu_{\rm a}$), electron cooling ($\nu_{\rm c}$) and the minimum Lorentz factor in the distribution of shocked electrons ($\nu_{\rm m}$).
 We constrain the value for $p$ based on fits to the X-ray data.

 We use \texttt{emcee} \cite{emcee} to determine a best-fit afterglow model and posterior distributions for the physical parameters.
 We fit our model to the entire X-ray and radio datasets and to the Galactic extinction-corrected UV-optical data at $\delta t < 0.1$~day, when the synchrotron afterglow luminosity is expected to dominate the kilonova contribution.
 Overall, our model provides a good fit to the observed data (Figure~\ref{fig:lc_models}).
 We find a slow-cooling spectrum with $\nu_{\rm a} < \nu_{\rm m} < \nu_{\rm c}$, where $\nu_{\rm c}$ is above the X-ray frequency, and $\nu_m$ below the UV-optical.
-In Table~\ref{tab:ag_params}, we present the median and 1$\sigma$ errors of the physical parameters found by our best-fit model.
-Our afterglow model does not provide strong constraints to $\Gamma$.
+In Extended Data Table~\ref{tab:ag_params}, we present the median and 1$\sigma$ errors of the physical parameters found by our best-fit model.
+Early UVOT data constrains the Lorentz factor within our afterglow model to $\Gamma \approx 70$, consistent with prompt emission analysis of the burst \cite{Gompertz+22}.

+Both our model parameters and the observations are in keeping with those seen in the short GRB population \cite{fong+15}, including GRB\,170817A (e.g., \cite{lamb+19}).
+The X-ray luminosity of the afterglow on timescales $>1000$ s lies roughly at the median of short GRB afterglows, while the earlier X-ray data is consistent with short GRBs with extended emission \cite{Gompertz+22}.
+The optical afterglow is also consistent with short GRBs \cite{fong+15}.
+At later times ($>2$ days) our extrapolation is fainter than afterglow detections of some bursts.
+However, upper limits of numerous other bursts are available at this epoch.

-\bmhead{Kilonova Model} We fit the afterglow-subtracted photometry to a suite of kilonova models using the prescriptions of \cite{Cowperthwaite+17,villar+17,Nicholl+21} within the Modular Open Source Fitter for Transients (\texttt{MOSFiT}; \cite{Guillochon+18}).
-The luminosity in these models is produced by the radioactive decay of $r$-process elements, and diffuses out of the ejecta following the standard \cite{Arnett82} formalism.
+\bmhead{Kilonova Model} We isolate the KN light curve by subtracting the median afterglow model from the optical and infrared data, propagating the 1-sigma uncertainties in the afterglow luminosity for each observation into the subtracted data.
+We fit this afterglow-subtracted photometry to a suite of kilonova models using the prescriptions of \cite{Cowperthwaite+17,villar+17,Nicholl+21} within the Modular Open Source Fitter for Transients (\texttt{MOSFiT}; \cite{Guillochon+18}).
+The luminosity in these models is produced by the radioactive decay of $r$-process elements, and diffuses out of the ejecta following the standard formalism given by \cite{Arnett82}.
 The ejecta in our models consists of three components produced by different processes in the merger, and each has a separate mass, velocity and composition, with more lanthanide-rich material (arising in regions of lower electron fraction and/or neutrino irradiation) having a higher opacity.
+While the afterglow model is only fit to $\gtrsim 3 \sigma$ UVOT detections, the kilonova model is fit to UVOT detections at the $\gtrsim 1 \sigma$ level, providing information on the contribution of the shocked cocoon.
+In Extended Data Table~\ref{tab:swift_obs} we separately list the photometry used in the afterglow and kilonova modeling.